wern/MobileWebFW-JQMGreet/README.md

 Mobile web framework shootout - jQuery mobile example (JQMGreet).

-This reporitory contains everything you need to run the webapp:
+This repository contains everything you need to run the webapp:

 1. clone this repository
 2. launch index.html to test the webapp (internet access is needed to load all required libs)